abpframework/abp/docs/en/Modules/Database-Tables.md

 ### CmsGlobalResources

-This table is a database table for the [CMS Kit Global Resources system](Cms-Kit/Global-Resources.md), allowing for dynamic addition of global styles and scripts.
+This table is a database table for the [CMS Kit Global Resources system](Cms-Kit/Global-Resources.md), allowing dynamic addition of global styles and scripts.

 ### CmsMediaDescriptors